-The Extension Grade will be designated as "EX D" or as "EX F" and is not calculated into the student's Grade Point Average but will remain on the student's transcript.
-Any student requesting an Extension Grade must sign an Extension Grade Contract not later than the end of the fifth week of the semester, or not later than the end of the first week of each summer term.
+The Extension Grade will be designated as "EX-D" or as "EX-F" and is not calculated into the student's Grade Point Average but will remain on the student's transcript.
+Any student requesting an Extension Grade must sign an Extension Grade Contract not later than the end of the fifth week of the semester, not later than the end of the first week of each summer term, or not later than the end of the second week of an eight-week term.
 The Extension Grade Contract will specify the course and section, the nature and duration of the academic support, and the individual or office that will verify completion of the academic support.
 An Extension Grade Contract must require at least 10 hours of academic support.